Herringway/hwkode/hkode.md

 * Bloodbath (500PXP): Increases damage by 50% at the cost of 12.5% max HP per turn.
 * Absorption (500PXP): When dealing damage, can absorb 10% total damage as healing.
 Can temporarily learn certain abilities when hit by them.
 * Multicasting (500PXP): Can attack multiple times per turn at the cost of upcoming turns.
 Gains a bonus based on how many extra turns are spent.

+## Custom Shop

+Looking for even more variation?
+Look no further!
+You can earn HL for these by defeating bosses.

+* 50000HL: Noise change.
+You'll gain several positive and negative attributes from a boss you've fought before.
+Which boss?
+The ref decides.
+* 5000HL: Elemental armour.
+You'll absorb one element and be weak to another.
+* 10000HL: Rip Cheato.
+Rip Cheato will boost one of your stats!